xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 ### Bundles usage difference

-In dropwizard bundles are helpful not just for extracting re-usable extensions, but for separation of application logic.
+In dropwizard, bundles are helpful not just for extracting re-usable extensions, but for separation of application logic.

 In guicey, you don't need to write registration code and with enabled [classpath scan](guide/scan.md),